casid/jte/DOCUMENTATION.md

 To fully utilize binary templates you need to use a binary template output, like `Utf8ByteOutput`.
 This output is heavily optimized to consume as little CPU and memory as possible when using binary templates.

-> Hint: You will only see a performance increase if you use binaryStaticContent in tandem with a binary output.
+> Hint: You will only see a performance increase if you use binaryStaticContent together with a binary output.
 Other outputs convert the pre-encoded byte[] arrays back to Java Strings and defeat this optimization.

 Example usage with `HttpServletResponse`: